pbissonho/koin.dart/website/docs/reference/koin-flutter/bloc_library.md

 The `koin_bloc` makes it easy to use koin with Bloc library.
 :::

-## Bloc DSL
+## Koin Bloc API

-The `koin_bloc.dart` introduces DSL keywords that comes in complement of single and scoped, to help declare a Bloc or Cubit component.
+The `koin_bloc.dart` introduces API definition keywords that comes in complement of single and scoped, to help declare a Bloc or Cubit component.

 - `cubit` definition, create an `single `and `close` the object at the end of the global koin context lifetime.
 - `scopedCubit` definition, create an object `scoped` and `close` when the associated scope is closed(Lifetime end).

 ### Single

-Declaring a bloc component means that Koin container will keep a *unique instance* and `close` when `stopKoin` is called.
+Declaring a bloc component means that Koin container will keep a unique instance and `close` when `stopKoin` is called.